SMS Frequently Asked Questions

-While we can’t promise that you won’t occasionally have an overage, you could follow these precautions to decrease chances of going over your allotted limits:
+While we can’t promise that you won’t occasionally have an overage, you could follow these precautions to decrease the chances of going over your allotted limits:

 - Pay attention to the number of characters in your SMS.
 Unintentionally sending more than one segment could cause overages.

 - Carefully calculate your SMS characters to account for Liquid or Connected Content.
-The Braze SMS composer in your dashboard does not estimate or factor in usage of either of these features.
+The Braze SMS composer in your dashboard does not estimate or factor in the usage of either of these features.

 - Consider the type of encoding your message uses - if your message uses GSM-7 encoding, you can usually estimate that you can send a message with 128 characters per message segment.
 If your message uses UCS-2 encoding, you can usually estimate that you can send a message with 67 characters per message segment.

 - Test test test!
 Always test your SMS messages before launch, especially when using Liquid and Connected Content.